-I needed to rearrange and clean-up the blogging tip file that I keep in my head.
-My blog review clients have gotten bits and pieces of these tips but I realized that I haven’t put together a monster list of them in a long time.
+I needed to rearrange and clean-up the blog idea tip file that I keep in my head.
+My clients have gotten bits and pieces of these blog ideas but I realized that I haven’t put together a monster list of them in a long time.
 It’s nice to get my best stuff out in the open so I can start tweaking and adding to the list.
 So now is a great time to pick through my mental garage sale.

 This isn’t a short post.
 It tops out around 1,800 words and could include another 2,000 if I didn’t push away from the computer.